-Because vomiting can be caused by so many different conditions, there are also many different treatments.
+Many cat owners wonder what to give a cat for vomiting.
+But because vomiting can be caused by so many different conditions, there are also many different treatments.

 If your cat’s vomiting is due to cancer or a systemic illness such as chronic kidney disease, diagnosing and treating the underlying condition will be the primary goal.

 For mild cases of vomiting due to hairballs or gastroenteritis, your veterinarian may prescribe supportive care such as antiemetic medications like Cerenia (frequently used “off label” for cats) or an antacid, like Famotidine.

 Occasionally, your cat may need to switch to a diet formulated to support gastrointestinal health, such as Royal Canin Gastrointestinal Fiber Response cat food, or even a prescription diet, such as Hill’s Prescription Diet z/d Low Allergen cat food, particularly if the vomiting is due to an underlying food allergy or inflammatory bowel disease.